Hide this website

 • military documents

-• marriage certificate
+• marriage or divorce certificate

 You can also try to get a letter or affidavit from someone who knows you and can confirm facts about you.
-Affidavits and testimony are usually better support for your claim than letters.
+Affidavits and are usually better support for your claim than letters.

-For example, someone who knew you before you came to Canada might be able to testify that you are who you say you are.
+For example, someone who knew you before you came to Canada might be able to that you are who you say you are.
 Or someone from a community organization could interview you and confirm in a letter or affidavit that you speak a dialect that is specific to the region and country you're from.